Compressed-Air Vehicles |

 CONTEMPORARY COMPRESSED-AIR CARS

 There are several on-going projects for air-driven cars; see Wikipedia.
+The page includes a daunting list of air-car disadvantages.

 The French MDI Air Car is apparently no longer a live project; the domain name is for sale.
 Apart from straightforward compressed-air propulsion, they claimed to be also developing dual-energy engines, in which a fuel (petrol, diesel, oil, alcohol or gas) is burned in an external continuous combustion chamber to heat the air and give more range.
-The amount of toxic gases released is claimed to be very low.
+The amount of toxic gases released was claimed to be very low.

 One of the vehicles proposed had the following specs: